Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Flows on

-\end{lem} The next lemma gives a representative of the formal horizontal differential of $ f_s $ alternate to the one we have been using.
-It is formally identical to differentiating solutions to the flow equation in the smooth case. \begin{lem} For each $ s \in [0,1] $, the matrix function $ F(\cdot,s) $ given by
+The next lemma gives an alternative (to the one we have been using) representative of the formal horizontal differential of $ f_s $.
+It is formally identical to differentiating solutions to the flow equation in the smooth case.